privacybydesign/irma-frontend-packages/README.md

   The Promise in the last few lines of the code above will now resolve to the result of the disclosure or signing flow.
-Please note that it is now also up to you to transfer this information to your back-end **and also to check that the result has been properly signed by your Yivi server** and the browser has not altered the results in any way.
+Please note that it is now also up to you to transfer this information to your back-end **and also to check that the result has been properly signed by your IRMA server** and the browser has not altered the results in any way.
 </details>

-### Talking to Yivi server directly, with plain request
+### Talking to IRMA server directly, with plain request

 This flow is "tolerated" but not recommended in the browser.
 It's useful for making quick demos and for local development, but is probably not a good idea for production.
 Unless you're writing a NodeJS client, maybe.

-The Javascript client talks directly to the Yivi server and starts an arbitrary session there.
+The Javascript client talks directly to the IRMA server and starts an arbitrary session there.
 The back-end does not need to be involved at all.

 <details>